Nemeas/100-days-of-code/log.md

 **Today's progress**: Reading up on Google Play Games.

 **Thoughts**: There is a lot to take in.. not really shure what I am reading, or what I want from this service, or what this service can do..
 Will continue to do some research.

+### Day 14: 31.07.2018
+**Today's progress**: No coding progress today, got the app installed on my physical phone, and did some testing.
+Turns out there is a couple of things that needs more attention than beeing able to log into the game using Google Play Games.

+**Thoughts**: I'm thinking the gameplay is ok, but it looks like there is something wrong with the positioning.
+Also need to add a splash-screen, with perhaps some local highscore (to begin with), and a button to start the game.
+It's a bit annoying that it just starts when starting the game, no time to prepare..